Wealthsimple: Invest

 Wealthsimple Invest is the company's automated investing service, which manages users' investments via a personalized portfolio of low-fee exchange-traded funds.

 Via Wealthsimple for Advisors and also for firms via Wealthsimple for Work, Wealthsimple combines a robo-advisor platform with access to live advisors.
 Each client is provided an investment advisor who helps match investments to the client's long-term goals and risk tolerance.
 The company does not occupy retail space; instead its advisors are available via phone, text message, email or video chat.
 There is no account minimum required and no charge per transaction.
 An annual fee is charged ranging from 0.4% to 0.5% based on account size.
 Portfolios are monitored daily and automatically rebalanced if they move beyond certain thresholds.

 In September 2018, the company started offering a micro-investing service called Roundup, which automatically rounds up purchases and invests the extra change into one's Wealthsimple investment account.

-Cash
+Micro-investing is a type of investment strategy that is designed to make investing regular, accessible and affordable, especially for those who may not have a lot of money to invest or who are new to investing.

+Chequing

-Wealthsimple Cash is a peer-to-peer cash transfer platform.
+Wealthsimple Chequing (formerly called Wealthsimple Cash) is a peer-to-peer cash transfer platform.

 In April 2018, the company began offering Smart Savings (later known as Wealthsimple Save), a savings account with a 1.7% interest rate.
-Their site now promotes the rate at 1.0%.
+In July 2022, the site promoted the rate at 1.0%.

 In January 2020, the company launched Wealthsimple Cash for Canadian customers, a hybrid savings/chequing account offering high interest on balances.
 That November, Wealthsimple Cash transitioned from a savings account to a peer-to-peer cash transfer app.
 Having first launched in beta, the app was made widely available in March 2021.

-On 29 March 2021, Wealthsimple simplified the names of their products and how users see their accounts.
+On March 29, 2021, Wealthsimple simplified the names of their products and how users see their accounts.
 Since the update, users are only able to have one Wealthsimple Cash account, and any accounts that are not connected to the Wealthsimple Cash app now appear as Wealthsimple Save.

+In May 2025, the company phased out their Save and Smart Savings account.
+In June 2025, Cash accounts were renamed to Wealthsimple Chequing accounts.